gabrieladt/kops-ec2-autoscaler/README.md

 FORKED/BASED ON https://github.com/openai/kubernetes-ec2-autoscaler

-Test and Running on AWS production envs with Kops 1.7, Kubernetes 1.7.3
+Tested and Running on AWS production envs with Kops 1.7, Kubernetes 1.7.3